 July 28th and 29th – Southern Delta Aquarids Meteor Shower

 The Delta Aquarids are an average meteor shower which can produce about 20 meteors per hour during the peak.
 The peak is on July 28th & 29th but some meteors can be seen from July 18th through August 18th.
 The radiant point for this shower will be in the constellation Aquarius.

 August 12th & 13th – Perseids Meteor Shower

 60 per hour

-The Perseids meteor shower is one of the best meteor showers to watch and it can produce up to 60 meteors per hour during the peak.
-The peak usually occurs on the night of August 13th and morning of the 14th, but you may can see some meteors any time from July 23rd to August 22nd.
+The Perseids meteor shower is one of the best meteor showers of the year to watch and it can produce up to 60 meteors per hour during the peak.
+The peak will occur on the night of August 12th and morning of the 13th, but you may can see some meteors any time from July 23rd to August 22nd.
 The showers focus is in the constellation Perseus.
-This year the moon should set before midnight providing optimum viewing conditions for an amazing display of shooting stars.
+This year the moon will be a super moon but it’s still worth it to drive far and take a look up.
 Don’t miss out!

 October 21st & 22nd – Orionids Meteor Shower

 The Orionids is an average meteor shower producing about 20 meteors per hour during the peak.
 It usually peaks on the 21st, but is highly irregular.
 The actual peak can happen any morning between October 20th and 24th.
 Overall you may see some meteors any time between October 17th and the 25th.
 They will appear in the east sky.

 November 16th & 17th – Leonids Meteor Shower